UFC 307: Pereira vs. Rountree Jr.: Predictions & Analysis

 A few statistical edges stand out.
 Rodriguez throws significantly more leather — a 0.4 sig. strike per minute gap.
 Lucindo is far more active with takedowns, averaging 2.0 more per 15 minutes.
 Lucindo has tighter striking defense, making opponents miss more often.

 The Pick: Iasmin Lucindo over Marina Rodriguez.
-We're leaning Lucindo here at 66%, a solid but not overwhelming edge.
+We're leaning Lucindo here at 73%, a solid but not overwhelming edge.
+Notably, the betting market has Lucindo at 62% implied while our model sees 73% — a 11-point disagreement that could signal value.

 Hernandez